 To clean cast iron cookware, you should never: use soap, use steel wool, or put it in the dishwasher.
 Those three don’ts will strip the seasoning completely or make it impossible for your cast iron to dry rust-free.
 If there’s one thing that can ruin a cast iron skillet, it’s rust.
 So to avoid that, I use the simple salt and paper towel technique.

 After cooling my cast iron, I pour hot water into the pan with about three tablespoons of sea salt.
-I like the larger flakes of sea salt for this task – I know, I know.
+I like the larger flakes of sea salt for this task over kosher salt, but any ol’ salt you have around will work.
 If you have a bigger cast iron than 10 inches, feel free to use 1/4 cup.
-I start with salt to just get those crusty bits out of the pan because I know that I’ll have to go right to this step anyways.
+I start with salt to just get the food residue out of the pan because I know that I’ll have to go right to this step anyways.

 The best way I found to clean cast iron was to use a sponge, but this is where the chainmail scrubber changed my life.
 Instead of ruining one sponge per cast iron clean, this chainmail scrubber has made my cleaning routine that much more effective.